 I have had the Baja Designs Squadron-R Pros in white driving/combo as fog lights for the better part of a year.
 I have run the squadrons through many types of terrain, all four seasons of weather and of course on the road.

 I purchased the Squadrons driving/combo lens because I was going for the brightest light possible with a high and wide pattern.
-Yeah, they are freaking bright and have a pretty stout pattern.
+Yeah, they are freaking bright and have a spot-like pattern.
 But, Baja makes a wide cornering lens that is specifically designed for cornering, dust and/or foggy conditions which is closer to a fog light.
 The driving/combo lens is closer to a spot pattern (you can see in pictures below and on Baja Designs website).

 If you are going for a more traditional fog light pattern, choose the wide cornering lens.
 If you are looking for a bad-ass off-road fog light with a big spread, look at the driving/combo lens.